Looking for a new gun dog or duck dog? 4 ways to stack the odds in your favor

 How much does a good puppy cost?

 For many people this is a defining question.
-Purchasing a well-pedigreed litter can cost anywhere from $800 – $2000 per puppy.
+Purchasing a well-pedigreed litter can cost anywhere from $800 – $2000 or more per puppy.
 Most of the puppies we purchase here at Otter Tail Kennels run around $1000 – $1200 per puppy.
 So, a new hunting partner can be a significant investment.
+But for us it is worth it to stack the odds in our favor.

 2. Find a great retriever breeder